 Fancy being trapped in a room for fun?
 No, we’re not talking about a lock-in down the pub.
 Escape rooms are interactive games where players are locked in a room, usually for an hour, and have to hunt for clues and solve puzzles to escape.
 Discover the best escape rooms in London.

 Bar Kick is a sports bar in Shoreditch that caters to the table football niche.
 Tables are scattered all over the bar and games only cost £1 – not bad for a city as expensive as London.

-What could possibly be better than ascending 244 metres up the tallest building in the European Union to enjoy a panoramic view of London twinkling under the stars of the night sky?
+What could possibly be better than ascending 244 metres (800ft) up the tallest building in the UK to enjoy a panoramic view of London twinkling under the stars of the night sky?
 That’s what visitors get at The View from The Shard in London Bridge.

 Find a good gig so you can let your hair down.
 Because who really needs drinks when the tunes are great?
 London has plenty of musical talent to offer: A-list celebrities and up-and-comers, venues big and small and an array of genres so vast that even Wikipedia has probably failed to log them all.

-Chuck a few darts in a private booth with friends at Flightclub, a bar which specialises in the nation’s favourite pub pastime – well, one of them anyway.
+Chuck a few darts in a private booth with friends at Flight Club, a bar that specialises in the nation’s favourite pub pastime – well, one of them anyway.